 There are many different techniques that osteopaths can use and your student osteopath will discuss these with you.
 You may be advised about exercises, diet or work posture if relevant to your case

 If you are a new patient or it has been at least six months since your last visit, your appointment will last approximately one hour 20 minutes.
-Follow up appointments last approximately 30—40 minutes.
+This is to allow time for a thorough assessment and medical history to be taken.
+Follow up appointments typically last approximately 30—40 minutes.